altwajre/java/00-clean-architecture/03-design-principles/README.md

 SOLID principles arrange the bricks into walls and rooms.

+- Tolerate change
+- Are easy to understand
+- Are the basic of components that can be used in many software systems

 ## SRP: The Single Responsibility Principle

 Each software module has one, and only one reason to change.